kmencarnacao/Social-Analytics-Project-WebMD/README.md

 Project Goals:

 What can we learn regarding drug associations and adverse effects from reviews?
+-networks and connections shown in networks notebook file.

 How can we analyze text within reviews to learn about drugs and behavior on WebMD?
+-sentiment analysis and visualizations and comparisons show in text analytics notebook file.

 Identify use cases for utilizing processed review data in health and pharma context.
+-specific examples using different drugs to analyze shown in both networks and text analytics files.